ckchesire/PesaFit_v1/README.md

 This is a finance, expense tracker and budgeting application.

 ## Tech Stack
-The tech stack includes:
+The os used for dev is Ubuntu 24.04.1 LTS, with the following tech stack:

 ### Frontend
  - React